726rp59vmh-coder/os-journal/week2/index.md

 ### Week 2 - User Admin and SSH Hardening

 ### Admin User
--Created 'admin' user and added to the sudo group -Verified SSH login as the admin
+- Created 'admin' user and added to the sudo group
+- Verified SSH login as the admin
--Verified admin can use sudo
+- Verified admin can use sudo

 ### Evidence
--Shows Successful login as the admin user
+- Shows Successful login as the admin user
 <img width="985" height="789" alt="Screenshot 2025-12-12 at 16 22 15" src="https://github.com/user-attachments/assets/bb7a4fc4-1327-4f3c-b63a-eb33c4257d2b" />

 ### File Permissions (chmod)
--Created a test directory and file
+- Created a test directory and file
--Checked default file permissions
+- Checked default file permissions
--Restricted file access so only the owner can read and write the file
+- Restricted file access so only the owner can read and write the file

 Commands I used:
 mkdir -p week2-perms